HumanExposure/data_mgmt_scripts/puc_prediction/PROBABILITY.md

 ## Probability
 When setting the correct flag when building the model, probability estimates will become available.
 The following charts show various pieces of information when test data under a certain probability threshold is removed.
-All of these charts were generated on the same set of data using the same models.
+All of these charts were generated on the same set of data using the same models (13,385 samples in the test set).

 Accuracy, [balanced accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html), and the number of products removed in each level versus the probability cutoff.
 ![Accuracy](images/prob_accuracy.png)

 ![Balanced Accuracy](images/prob_balanced-accuracy.png)